Freya-Tenebrae/Cub3D/README.md

 - ← : look left
 - ↓ : look down
 - → : look right
+- enter or middle click : start or resume the game (bonus only)
 - e or right click : interact (bonus only)
 - a or left click : transform a witch in a cat for a limited time (only one witch can be transformed at a time) (bonus only)